 The University of Essex does not have a central fund for APC payments, meaning you must have appropriate funding for this.
 The cost of APCs varies, but is often between £1500-£2000.
 If your research is UKRI funded, you may be able to receive funds from the UKRI's open access grant for your APC.
 Please contact our repository team for more information.
-Alternatively, gold open access can also be achieved with no added costs by publishing under our newly signed read and publish deals.
+Alternatively, gold open access can also be achieved with no added costs by publishing under our read and publish deals.
 Read on to find out more.

 Read and publish deals (also known as "transformative deals") have evolved as a result of changes in the open access landscape.
 In particular, these changes have been brought about by Plan S. Read and publish deals are blanket agreements with academic publishers that cover both the subscription to the journal (the "read" aspect), and the open access publishing cost (the "publish" aspect).
 These deals therefore allow authors from the University of Essex to publish gold open access at no extra cost, regardless of whether their work is funded.

 At Essex, we offer range of deals with several publishers.
 Select the publisher tabs to find out more about these deals, and how to make use of them.